gregswindle/enum-nom-nommer/docs/maintainer-guide/README.md

 ## 3. [Release management](releases.md)

-Describes how to do a release for enum-factory.
+Describes how to do a release for enum-nom-nommer.

 ## 4. [Governance](governance.md)

-Describes the governance policy for enum-factory, including the rights and privileges of individuals inside the product development and delivery.
+Describes the governance policy for enum-nom-nommer, including the rights and privileges of individuals inside the product development and delivery.

 ---